 Videos: A series of webinars to address implementation of the new rule.
 Please note that registration is required to view the recordings.
-Topics include an overview of the final rule, frequently asked questions, loan estimate form, and the closing disclosure form.
+Topics include an an overview of the rule, frequently asked questions, loan estimate form, closing disclosure form and implementation challenges.
 Use the question index to find out which questions were answered and when during the webinar series.

 Supervision and examination materials

-Our Readiness Guide provides guidelines for institutions to evaluate their readiness and help them comply with the mortgage rule changes made through August 1, 2014.
+Our Readiness Guide provides guidelines for institutions to evaluate their readiness and help them comply with the mortgage rule changes.

 Freddie Mac and Fannie Mae have released a common industry dataset, called the Uniform Closing Dataset, which leverages and maps to Mortgage Industry Standards Maintenance Organization (MISMO) data standards, to support implementation of the TILA/RESPA Closing Disclosure form.
 MISMO is developing a corresponding mapping dataset for the Loan Estimate that will be available soon.